sheftneal/HBBB2018/README.md

 Script 01 derives the Relative Risk (RR) curve used in the paper.
 The final RR curve is also available for download in CSV or RData versions in data/.

-Script 02 includes the calculations cited in the paper.
+Script 02 replicates the calculations cited in the paper.

 Scripts 03-06 generate the figures in the main text of the paper and writes them to figures/raw.
 The figures produced by these scripts will be slightly visually different than the published figures because post-processing was done in Adobe Illustrator.
 Published versions of the figures are available in figures/published.